enormandeau/stacks_workflow/README.md

 - The second column contains the barcode sequence of each sample.
 - The third column contains the population name of each sample.
 - The fourth column contains the name of the sample (do not include the population name or abbreviation in the sample name).
 - Neither the population name nor the sample name should contain underscores `_`
-- The fifth column contains a number identifying the populations.
+- The fifth column contains a number or string identifying the populations. you can use the same as in the the the third column.
 - The sixth column contains the plate well identifier.

-Columns three and four are treated as text, so they can contain either text or numbers.
+Columns three, four, and five are treated as text, so they can contain either text or numbers.
 Other columns can be present after the fifth one and will be ignored.
 However, it is crucial that the six first columns respect the format in the example file exactly.
 Be especially careful not to include errors in this file, for example by mixing lower and capital letters in population or sample names (e.g.: Pop01 and pop01), since these will be treated as two different populations.

 ### Launch process_radtags